 The Council, its Scallop Committee, and Scallop Advisory Panel have held preliminary public discussions on Amendment 21 to the Atlantic Sea Scallop FMP and the range of alternatives that may be considered/analyzed.
 The publication of this scoping document and an announcement in the Federal Register of the Council's intent to consider management measures for the Atlantic Sea Scallop fishery is the first part of the formal Amendment 21 process.
 Public comment will be accepted starting in February and continue into April 2019.
-Several scoping hearings for Amendment 21 will be held to provide additional opportunity for input from the public (see meeting dates and locations on the back of the cover page).
+Ten scoping hearings for Amendment 21 will be held to provide additional opportunity for input from the public (see meeting dates and locations on the back of the cover page).

-After information is gathered through the Amendment 21 scoping process, goals/objectives and a range of alternatives will be developed by the Scallop Committee, with input from the Scallop Advisory Panel, Scallop Plan Development Team (PDT), through a series of public meetings during 2019.
+After information is gathered through the Amendment 21 scoping process, goals/objectives and a range of alternatives will be developed by the Scallop Committee, with input from the Scallop Advisory Panel and the Scallop Plan Development Team (PDT), through a series of public meetings during 2019.
 The Council's Scientific and Statistical Committee may also review scientific aspects of the action after goals, objectives, and alternatives are developed, if needed.

 Once all input and guidance has been considered and a range of alternatives has been developed by the Council for further consideration (late 2019 expected), the impacts of the alternatives will be analyzed by the Scallop PDT, and a Draft EA or EIS for Amendment 21 may be published and sent out for public review and comment.
 At that time (early-2020), the public will have more specific alternatives and analyses on which to comment.
 Following a review of comments received on the Amendment 21 Draft EIS or EA, the Council will choose final management measures to submit to the Secretary of Commerce for implementation.
-If no delays are encountered, Amendment 21 would become effective by the 2021 fishing year.